Embed This Data

 - FDI Inflow:

 The top personal income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a property tax and a sales tax.
-The overall tax burden equals 36.9 percent of total domestic income.
-Government spending has risen and now equals 49.9 percent of GDP.
-Budget surpluses have kept public debt below 15 percent of total domestic output.
+The overall tax burden equals 35.0 percent of total domestic income.
+Government spending has amounted to 46.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.9 percent of GDP.
+Public debt is equivalent to 10.4 percent of GDP.

-Implementation of a simplified registration process has marginally improved the business environment.
-The regulatory process continues to be undermined by uneven enforcement of existing laws.
-The labor market is underdeveloped, and informal labor activity remains substantial.
-About one-third of total public spending subsidizes infrastructure development projects, many of them funded by international donors.
+The regulatory infrastructure continues to be undermined by bureaucratic bottlenecks.
+Despite the recognized need for business law reforms, policy action toward greater business freedom has been marginal.
+The formal labor market is not fully developed, and enforcement of the labor code is not effective.
+About one-third of total public spending subsidizes infrastructure development projects, many of which are funded by international donors.